 - If the device is unable to be recovered the loaner device will become the student's assigned device.

-- What happens if a student breaks their assigned device?
+- What happens if I break my assigned Chromebook?

 - The student will be asked to make a statement as to how the damage occurred.

 - They will be issued a replacement and their AP will be informed.

 NOTE: Our Chromebooks have a warranty but action has to be taken immediately to get repairs completed as the warranty is for a limited time.
 The student MUST report damage ASAP to Tech Services so repairs can be done immediately.

 NOTE2: The student may be liable for a prorated value of the damaged device, this decision will be left up to the student’s AP on a case by case basis.